ATLAS MCP server

 npm install

-Start Neo4j using the provided Docker configuration:
+3. Configure Neo4j: Start a Neo4j instance using the provided Docker configuration:

 docker-compose up -d